(Full time) 2022 start

 Career opportunities

 Graduates of our MSc Economics have gone on to highly successful careers as economic advisers, think-tank researchers, financial directors and quantitative analysts.
-Our graduates have gained positions in government, central banking, and microfinance, as well as some going on to academic careers following PhD study.
+Our graduates have gained positions in government, central banking, and microfinance, as well as some going on to academic careers following a research degree.

 Careers support

 Career support and professional development activities are built into your course from day one.
-Professional skills sessions are delivered by high profile professional Economists and support your employability and skills development.
+Professional skills sessions are delivered by high-profile professional economists who support your employability and skills development.
 There are also opportunities to engage with external subject experts, allowing you to build your networks and meet potential employers.

 Read more about our careers and professional development support.